DaProphet76/Rift-Breakers-Codex/world_bible/rifts.md

----
-title: Rifts
-type: note
-status: draft
-version: '1.0'
-last_updated: '2025-12-26'
-author: Yoshua Israel
-source: Codex
-related_entries: []
-tags:
-- note
----

 # Rifts

-Rifts form when sin accumulates in a region.
-They are small tears in reality.
+Rifts are micro-tears caused by accumulated sin.

-If left unclosed, rifts allow demonic forces to possess populations, accelerating collapse.
+If left unclosed, they allow population-level possession.
+Rifts have not yet begun to form in the current age.